CPA Exam Questions: Free Ones Don’t Work, Here’s Why

 Because free resources are, well, free, there’s less incentive for the companies putting them out to update them.
 Free CPA exam questions are long, difficult, and constantly changing, which makes updating them on a yearly basis even more difficult.

 But that doesn’t mean that nobody updates free resources, which leads us to our third problem…

-3. “Free” Means Someone’s Trying to Sell You Something
+3. The “Free” in Free CPA Exam Means Someone’s Trying to Sell You Something

 It’s sad but it’s true… there’s no such thing as a “free lunch”.